GOVERNMENT

 "Construction isn’t happening fast enough."

-In 1986, President Reagan removed solar panels that Carter had put on the White House roof.
+In 1986, President Reagan removed solar panels that Carter put on the White House roof.

 In 1993, President Clinton (and others) tried for a tax on pollution (a Btu tax).